hybr/oom/oom/architecture/README.md

-# Rules Directory
+# Architecture Directory

-This directory contains **rules and reference documentation** for system design and development standards.
+This directory contains **architecture and reference documentation** for system design and development standards.

 ## Purpose